APB2471/pygame-STC/README.md

 Matthes, Eric (2019) Python Crash Course (2nd edition)

-Used the examples as a template for the project's code.
+Used the examples in the pygame project as a template for the game's code.